woohoolabs/yin/README.md

 of the [JSON API specification](http://jsonapi.org).

 When using Woohoo Labs.
 Yin, you will create:
-- documents and resource transformers in order to map your domain model to JSON API responses
+- documents and resource transformers in order to map a domain model to JSON API responses
 - hydrators in order to transform created or updated JSON API resources to domain objects

 And a `JsonApi` class will be responsible for the instrumentation.